How to choose an enterprise email service provider (ESP) that you’ll love

 Disclaimer: The content and criteria in this guide have nothing to do with the Cordial product or offering.
 This guide is applicable across all technology and written from experiences from prospects, clients, and all the discourse both in person and digitally.

 On the lookout for a new enterprise email service provider?
-Vetting a new technology provider is complex, this will help make it easy.
+Vetting any new technology provider can be complex, especially an enterprise ESP, but we’ve lined out criteria to help make it easy.

 With due diligence and the right goals and data on hand, you can find an enterprise email service provider without the headaches or migration PTSD you’ve come to expect.